Brazil: Patent litigation

 Expert witnesses are common and important in patent disputes, particularly because judges have no technical background and must rely on independent expert opinion.
 Typically, the parties file their arguments along with technical opinions issued by their own experts.

 Article 186 of the IP Law serves as the basis for the introduction of the doctrine of equivalents regarding infringement characterisation.
-Even if the exact elements of a given claim are not found in a given product or process, infringement is still characterised when equivalent elements are found.
+Even if the exact elements of a given claim are not found in a given product or process, infringement can still be characterised when equivalent elements are found.

-However, although such modality of infringement is expressly foreseen in the law, there is sparse case law where it has been applied.
-The reason is that Article 186 does not establish a precise and clear method or criteria for determining whether a product or process infringes by equivalence another party’s patent.
+However, although such modality of infringement is expressly foreseen in the Law, there is sparse case law where it has been applied.
+This is because Article 186 does not establish a precise and clear method or criteria for determining whether a product or process infringes by equivalence another party’s patent.

-For the doctrine of equivalents to be duly applied in Brazil, it is first important to check:
+For the doctrine of equivalents to be duly applied in Brazil, it is important to check:

 - the main idea behind the invention;

 - whether the alleged infringing product would be equivalent to the one claimed in the patent; and